tudormunteanu/tweaksgamedev/README.md

 ## Facebook Tweaks for iOS Game Development

-This is a demo project of using a [custom fork](https://github.com/tudormunteanu/Tweaks) of [Facebook Tweaks](https://github.com/facebook/Tweaks) while developing a Cocos2D-iOS game.
+This is a demo project of using [Facebook Tweaks](https://github.com/facebook/Tweaks) while developing a Cocos2D-iOS game.

 Tweaking animations, positions, UI layout can speed up the development process massively.